“Would you like pips with that?”

 Okay, not that type of order.

-The term “order” refers to how you will enter or exit a trade.
+Basically, the term “order” refers to how you will enter or exit a trade.

 Be sure that you know which types of orders your broker accepts.

 Different brokers accept different types of forex orders.

 There are some basic order types that all brokers provide and some others that sound weird.